trinsic-id/v2-sdk/go/README.md

 ## Dependencies

-This SDK depends on Okapi library which is ditributed as a C-callable library.
+This SDK depends on Okapi library which is distributed as a C-callable library.
 The bindings use `cgo` to call into this native functionality.
 You must have the Okapi static library in your library search path, including the C headers.
 You can use the bellow instructons to install them for your platform.